DavidMellul/DocxGlossaryGen/README.md

 This projet has been made in a very short time and for a personal purpose, hence it does not provide :
 - Full Microsoft Word customizing options
 - Null checks / File verifications / Value checks
-- Extensible settings file (**you can't add or remove a key-value pair which is not supported in the code**)
+- Extensible settings file (**you can NOT add or remove a key-value pair, you can ONLY modify the existing ones**)

 As a consequence, trying to modify the JSON structure of both files on which this tool rely may lead to improper behaviour, which I'm not responsible for :)